1991–92 Los Angeles Lakers season

 The 1991–92 Los Angeles Lakers season was the 44th season for the Los Angeles Lakers in the National Basketball Association, and their 32nd season in Los Angeles, California.
-This was the start of a new era for the Lakers, as they were coming from an NBA Finals defeat to the Chicago Bulls in five games, but also with the sudden retirement of their long-time superstar, Magic Johnson, after he announced that he was HIV positive.
+This was the start of a new era for the Lakers, as they were coming from an NBA Finals defeat to the Chicago Bulls in five games, but also with the sudden retirement of their long-time superstar, All-Star guard Magic Johnson, after he announced that he was HIV positive.
 During the off-season, the Lakers acquired Sedale Threatt from the Seattle SuperSonics.
 In October, the Lakers played in the international McDonald's Open tournament in Paris, France, where Johnson was named the tournament's Most Valuable Player after helping the Lakers win gold.

-Starting the regular season without Johnson for the first time since 1979, the Lakers won 10 of their first 13 games, including a nine-game winning streak, and held a 28–18 record at the All-Star break.
-However, the team struggled in February, losing seven straight games and posting a 3–9 record during the month.
-The Lakers ultimately finished in sixth place in the Pacific Division with a 43–39 record, which earned them the eighth seed in the Western Conference; it was their worst record since the 1975–76 season.
+Starting the regular season without Johnson for the first time since the 1978–79 season, and with the addition of Threatt, the Lakers won 10 of their first 13 games, which included a nine-game winning streak in November, and later on held a 28–18 record at the All-Star break.
+However, the team struggled playing below .500 in winning percentage for the remainder of the season, posting a seven-game losing streak in February while posting a 3–9 record during that month.
+The Lakers ultimately finished in sixth place in the Pacific Division with a 43–39 record, which earned them the eighth seed in the Western Conference; it was their worst record since the 1975–76 season, as the team qualified for the NBA playoffs for the 16th consecutive year.

-James Worthy averaged 19.9 points, 5.6 rebounds, 4.7 assists and 1.4 steals per game, but only played 54 games due to a knee injury, while Sam Perkins averaged 16.5 points and 8.8 rebounds per game, and Threatt provided the team with 15.1 points, 7.2 assists and 2.0 steals.
+James Worthy averaged 19.9 points, 5.6 rebounds, 4.7 assists and 1.4 steals per game, but only played 54 games due to a season-ending knee injury, while Sam Perkins averaged 16.5 points and 8.8 rebounds per game, and Threatt provided the team with 15.1 points, 7.2 assists and 2.0 steals.
 In addition, Byron Scott contributed 14.9 points and 1.3 steals per game, while A.C.
 Green provided with 13.6 points and 9.3 rebounds per game, and Vlade Divac averaged 11.3 points, 6.9 rebounds and 1.5 steals per game, but only played just 36 games due to a back injury.
 Meanwhile, sixth man Terry Teagle contributed 10.7 points per game off the bench, second-year forward Elden Campbell averaged 7.1 points, 5.2 rebounds and 2.0 blocks per game, and second-year guard Tony Smith provided with 4.4 points per game.